 The four “stars”: Each of these have seven rays, each representing the classical planets: Sun, Mercury, Venus, Moon, Mars, Saturn and Jupiter, also referred to as the seven wandering stars.
 This represents Hekate’s association with the stars, both through her mother Asteria and her own dominion over a third of the starry heavens.

 Members and those who are thinking of joining the CoH are invited to meditate on this symbol and contemplate its symbolism and meaning.
 You may well have additional meanings you would add to those given above!

 A note from Sorita d’Este:

 In October 2015 I had the privilege of visiting numerous ancient sacred sites in Europe and Asia Minor.
-This included the reliefs from the Temple of Hekate at Lagina in the museum in Istanbul (Turkey), followed by a visit two or so weeks later to the remains at the temple site in a rural area of Southern Turkey.
+This included the reliefs from the Temple of Hekate at Lagina in the museum in Istanbul (Turkey), followed by a visit to the remains at the temple site in a rural area of Southern Turkey.
 It was a wonderful experience for many reasons, but here it is relevant for me to share this image with you.
-It is one of dozens of equal armed and circled crosses carved into the floor and steps of this extensive temple complex.
-The age of these carvings are unknown possibly dating to a later (and short lived) Christian occupation of the site, as symbols like this are also known as “Greek crosses”.
+It is one of dozens of equal-armed and circled crosses carved into the floor and steps of this extensive temple complex.
+The age of these carvings is unknown, possibly dating to a later (and short-lived) Christian occupation of the site, as symbols like this are also known as “Greek crosses”.
 But still, they are there, carved into the remains of one of the most important temples to Hekate in the ancient world.
 I was not aware of these carvings when I created the CoH symbol (above), so it was really special to find them (and many other interesting symbols, which I am currently researching) at this site.